 Dentures are one of the oldest forms of dentistry.
 Today, dentures are designed and crafted with such realism that they’re usually undetectable when in place.
 However, even the most advanced dentures lack something that your healthy, natural teeth rely on—the support of a root, or anchor, held securely within your jawbone.
-Today, we examine how modern dentures work, and why your dentist might recommend upgrading yours by inserting a series of dental implant posts to support it.
+Today, we examine how modern dentures work and how dentures supported by implants are better.
+Your dentist might recommend upgrading your denture by inserting a series of dental implant posts to support it.

 How Modern Dentures Work